-All stock that may remain in any county for thirty days shall be liable to taxation.
-The sheriff shall assess said stock and if the owners are not known, the sheriff shall post three notices describing the stock and the taxes due.
-After having waited thirty days the will pay taxes (McBlroy, 1867 Section 1, p 142)
+"Il stock that may remain in any county for thirty days shall be liable to taxation. he sheriff shall assess said stock and if the owners are not known, the sheriff shall post three notices describing the stock and the taxes due.
+"Iter having waited thirty days the the sheriff shall sell to the highest bidder so much of the stock as will pay taxes.
+(McElroy, 1867 "Section 1, p 142)

-Any person or persons the own any victous or dangerous cattle shall be fined not less than five dollars nor more than fifty dollars unless the animal is properly fenced and the public properly protected.
+Any person or persons who own any vicious or dangerous cattle shall be fined not less than five dollars nor more than fifty dollars unless the animal is properly fenced and the public properly protected.

-(ews of ashington erritory, Section 1, p 400
+(Laws of Washington Territory, Section 1, p 400

-Any person bringing into territory any cattle known to be infected by a contagious or infectious disease shall be subject to a fine of not less than fif ty dollars nor more than five hundred dollars for each offense.
+a contagious or infectious disease shall be subject to a fine of not less than fif ty dollars nor more than five hundred dollars for each offense.

-The fences specified in the territorial laws whall had tobe five feet high and so constructed as to prevent animals from breaking through, if, however, the animals did break through, the owner was held responsible for all demage done.
+The fences specified in the territorial laws small had tobe five feet high and so constructed as to prevent animals from breaking through.
+If, however, the animals did break through, the owner was held responsible for all damage done.

-five nor less than one year in the penitentiary.
-Anyone buying, howing the property to be stolen, an animal shall be liable to not more than four nor less than one year imprisonment and to be fined not more than five hundred dollars nor less than one hundred dollars.
+Any person defacing brands shall be liable to not more than five nor less than one year in the penitentiary.
+Anyone buying, knowing the property to be stolen, an animal shall be liable to not more than four nor less than one year imprisonment and to be fined not more than five hundred dollars nor less than one hundred dollars.

-my person who shall falsely assist or deface a brand shall, upon conviction, be liable to not mee than fourteen nor less than one year in the penitentiary and be liable to a five thousand dollar fine.
+ny person who shall falsely assist or deface a brand shall, upon conviction, be liable to not moe than fourteen nor less than one year in the penitentiary and be liable to a five thousand dollar fine.

-Any pe son bringing into this territory knowingly an animal having the ghander shall, upon conviction, knowing be fined one thousand dollars or one year imprisonment, or both.
+Any person bringing into this territory knowingly an animal having the ghander shall, upon conviction, knowing be fined one thousand dollars or one year imprisonment, or both.

-Any person hunting for stray stock shall drive the herd in which they find their said estray into the nearest corral and there separate their estray by removing it from the corral, sefere turning the hord at large.
-Anyone found guilty 60 for not complying with the se rules shall be fined \$100.
+Any person hunting for stray stock shall drive the herd in which they find their said estray into the nearest corral and there separate their estray by removing it from the corral, before turning the herd at large.
+Anyone found guilty 60 for not complying with the se rules shall be fined \$\frac{4}{2}100\$.

-All cattle driven into "ashington torritory, or driven through the territory to a distant market shall be assessed as personal property in any county where found; numer not liable to taxation in more than one county in the territory.
+All cattle driven into "ashington territory, or driven through the territory to a distant market shall be assessed as personal property in any county where found; nwner not liable to taxation in more than one county in the territory.

-Any person bringing into the territory any Texas cattle or any cattle infected with "panish ever shall be guilty of a misdemeaner and liable to twenty menths imprisonment or a fine of five hundred dollars.
+Any person bringing into the territory any Texas cattle or any cattle infected with Spanish Fever shall be guilty of a misdemeanor and liable to twenty months imprisonment or a fine of five hundred dollars.
 If found guilty his bail shall not be more than \$5,000.

-Any person defacing the mark or brand on neat cattle with intent to steal, shall, upon conviction, be imprisoned not more than five years nor less than one year or be imprisoned in the county jail not exceeding one year.
+intent to steal, shall, upon conviction, be imprisoned not more than five years nor less than one year or be imprisoned in the county jail not exceeding one year.

-Every person sho shall cruelly beat his or overdrive, overledd or torment the same, shall, upon conviction, be fined the sum not exceeding "500,
+Every person sho shall cruelly beat his ox, overdrive, overladd or torment the same, shall, upon conviction, be fined the sum not exceeding #300.

-If the taker-up of estray outtle shall co vert the same to his own use before the title shall be invested in him, acco ding to law, or if he shall violate the law regulating the taking up of estrays, he shall be fined any sum not exceeding \$500 and not less than double the value of such property.
+If the taker-up of estray cattle shall convert the same to his own use before the title shall be invested in him, according to law, or if he shall violate the law regulating the taking up of estrays, he shall be fined any sum not exceeding \$500 and not less than double the value of such property.